vitessio/website/content/en/docs/17.0/reference/vreplication/vstream.md

 then a [table copy phase](https://github.com/vitessio/vitess/issues/6277) will be initiated for the tables matched by the provided [filter](#filter) on the given shard.

-If the `ShardGtid.Shard` value is omitted, this means that all shards in the keyspace specified by `ShardGtid.Keyspace` are included.
+If the `ShardGtid.Shard` value is omitted, this means that all shards in the keyspace specified in the `ShardGtid.Keyspace` value are included.
-Additionally, if `ShardGtid.Keyspace` has a `/` prefix, you can use regular expressions such as `/.*` to include all the keyspaces.
+Additionally, if the `ShardGtid.Keyspace` value has a `/` prefix, you can use regular expressions such as `/.*` to include all keyspaces.

 #### Filter